yoyoberenguer/MagicSpriteSheet/README.md

 Version 1 contains the following effects

 ```
-1 - blending effect (blend the sprite with a specific color)
+1 - blending effect (blend the sprite with a specific color and choose the intensity)
 2 - HSV (hue rotation), rotate the color of your sprites.
 This
     effect is great to create colorfull animation with different
     color variation from the same model.